eduardorasgado/StoreLocator/readme.md

 - Style the individual store item in the stores list
 - show all the stores in the stores list based on real world data
 - show the marker based on real world store data
-- Show the info window when you click a marker
+- Show the info window when you click on the individual store
+- Add a beautiful transition on hover the individual store

 ## Results